Arthur strives to balance aesthetics, functionality, and quality with costs when planning DIY projects in the home and garden.

 - Place the two sacrificial spacers on the base, and the top on top.

-- Then bring the two sides up into position on either side, and secure with clamps.
+- Then bring the two sides up into position on either side and secure them with clamps.

 - Then finally, secure in position with screws.